boncey/Flickr4Java/README.md

 Requirements
 ===
 This API has been tested with JDK 1.4 and JDK 1.5.
-The default distribution is build with JDK 1.5.
+The default distribution is built with JDK 1.5 (it should build under 1.6 and 1.7 too though).

 An API key is required to use this API.
 You can [request one on Flickr](http://www.flickr.com/services/api/).

+The [scribe-java jar](https://github.com/downloads/fernandezpablo85/scribe-java/scribe-1.3.0.jar) is also required for the OAuth functionality.

 Download
 ===